 This study showed that keeping blood glucose levels as close to normal as possible slows the onset and progression of eye, kidney, and nerve diseases caused by diabetes.

 Several nutrients and herbs have been identified as helping maintain healthy blood glucose levels.
-Examples are Cinnamon, Goats Rue and Gymnema among others as far as herbals are concerned, and vitamins and minerals such as Biotin, Zinc, Chromium (Picolinate), Magnesium and Alpha Lipoic Acid have also shown promising results in many studies.
+Examples are Cinnamon, Goats Rue and Gymnema among others as far as herbals are concerned, and vitamins and minerals such as Biotin, Zinc, Chromium, Magnesium and Alpha Lipoic Acid have also shown promising results in many studies.
 It is beyond the scope of this short article to go into greater details about the various natural remedies, suffice to say that treatment is specialised and the advice of a professional must be sought for satisfactory results.
 Any treatment would again consider in conjunction with natural remedies, the importance of dietary factors, exercise and stress levels.

 Let’s look at some examples of how these can assist.

 Thiamine can be taken as an example of a vitamin supplement that may assist.
 Thiamine plays a vital role in carbohydrate metabolism within all cells of the human body.
 There have been suggestions for many years that diabetic patients have impaired absorption of thiamine and may display low levels of thiamine deficiency.
-Plus, surges of glucose can destroy thiamine, leaving the cells with a functional deficiency, meaning they still work but not as well as they could if they had the thiamine they need.
+In addition, surges of glucose can destroy thiamine, leaving the cells with a functional deficiency, meaning they still work but not as well as they could if they had the thiamine they need.
 If your thiamine level is deficient, it throws the whole system off.
-Without adequate thiamine, your cells are literally soaking in a toxic glucose bath.
+Without adequate thiamine, your cells are “soaking” in a toxic glucose bath.
 This gives glucose ample opportunity to move in and cause all sorts of problems, from fatigue to neuropathy.